 Established in 2015 as a not for profit organisation, Wollondilly Women in Business Network (WWIBN) became the first group to cater to the local Wollondilly professional and/or business woman.

 The Wollondilly Shire is a geographically large regional area with widely spread, smaller population clusters.
 There are a high proportion of sole operators with micro businesses, many family-owned and operated, and home-based, with few shop fronts and professional services, and very few corporate organisations.
-Our Founder & Chair, Michelle Legg, summarises it succinctly, “our business community is so diverse, hitting the target market is like trying to throw a dart at a moving bullseye”.
+Our Founder & President, Michelle Legg, summarises it succinctly, “our business community is so diverse, hitting the target market is like trying to throw a dart at a moving bullseye”.

 Wollondilly is unique compared to metropolitan areas and larger towns because of these demographics, and as such tends to suffer the harsh effects of both natural and economic disasters earlier than other regions - and takes longer to recover.
 So a business network is especially relevant .